IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Mohammed Siraj has 9 wickets at an average of 10.22 and a strike rate of 15.11 in three ODI innings against Sri Lanka.
+Mohammed Siraj has 10 wickets at an average of 10.90 and a strike rate of 16.60 in four ODI innings against Sri Lanka.

 -